pakoti/Awesome_Sysadmin/1.Networking/readme.md

 # Networking
-in this section some tools and techniques that are used widely,are described . like:
+in this section some tools and techniques that are used widely,are described .keep in mind that win+x in windows os opens a menu bar that you can control so many other options too. like:

 <ul>
 <li>Python Port scanner</li>